Sustainable marketing is no longer ‘just a trend’ that companies can choose to follow.

 And if you’re looking for a sustainable brand that understands and accelerates at technology, then the answer is also Pangaia.

-The entire experience is self-steered, which means that users can move through it as they like.
+As the result, the entire experience is self-steered, which means that users can move through it as they like.

 Why does it work?

-The experience lets users explore the design of the jackets and educates them about the jacket’s sustainable production processes.
+Secondly, the experience lets users explore the design of the jackets and educates them about the jacket’s sustainable production processes.

 But instead of just offering bare facts, users get to dive into a world that’s packed with exciting tech features.
 As a result, learning about sustainability becomes engaging and thus Pangaia becomes a fantastic sustainable marketing example!

-Support your sustainable marketing with facts that are easy to digest.
+Thus, support your sustainable marketing with facts that are easy to digest.

 The idea behind KLM’s sustainable marketing campaign: